 Cost of travel

-A final point about the weather: if you’re about to depart for Thailand and your weather app shows thunderclouds for the whole week, don’t panic just yet!
+If you’re about to depart for Thailand and your weather app shows thunderclouds for the whole week, don’t panic just yet!
 In hot climates like these it’s common to have some thunder in the evenings, but good weather during the day—however, weather sites will then just use the thunderclouds icon for that entire day, which can look pretty alarming on a weekly forecast.